idworkin/TurnerKernForaging/TurnerKern_scripts/TurnerKern_MixedModel.md

 ![plot of chunk compare_line_means_across](figure/compare_line_means_across.png)

-Based on these analyses, it is not clear to me whether the pathlengths measured in the two labs are directly comparable.
+Based on these analyses, it is not clear whether the pathlengths measured in the two labs are directly comparable.